 Enter the Kree.
-If you've seen Guardians of the Galaxy, you’ll know these humanoid aliens as a tech- hungry, military-fixated race from the planet Hala, this new movie sees them resurrect Danvers as Captain Marvel, gifting her jaw- dropping powers that include outrageous strength and a seventh sense.
+If you've seen Guardians of the Galaxy, you’ll know these humanoid aliens as a tech- hungry, military-fixated race from the planet Hala.
+This new movie sees them resurrect Danvers as Captain Marvel, gifting her jaw- dropping powers that include superhuman strength.

 CGI alone cannot sustain a superhero movie.
-We have to feel the beating heart and the humanity beneath the skin-tight costume – and that’s where Brie Larson comes into her own.
+We have to feel the beating heart and the humanity – and that’s where Brie Larson comes into her own.

 Previously, many considered Brie Larson to be the number one choice for Captain Marvel and their wishes finally came true when she was announced at San Diego Comic Con 2016's Marvel Panel.

-To understand the roots of the MCU, you need to check out Captain Marvel: a movie that predates the arrival of more familiar heroes like Iron Man et al.
+To understand the roots of the MCU, you need to check out Captain Marvel: a movie that predates the arrival of more familiar heroes like Iron Man and Thor.

-Take your seat, turn back the clock and let yourself be entertained by this zinger of an origin story, which sees Samuel L. Jackson’s hard-bitten Nick Fury digitally de-aged as a young paper-pusher, and Danvers teeing up the formation of the Avengers team.
+Take your seat, turn back the clock and let yourself be entertained by this origin story, which sees Samuel L. Jackson’s hard-bitten Nick Fury at the very infancy of his career as an agent within the government.

 We're in the Endgame now

-With Avengers: Endgame looming over our heads, leaving us biting our nails at the sheer intensity of whether our beloved heroes will return and the surviving Avengers will survive their final showdown with the Mad Titan.
+With Avengers: Endgame looming over our heads, leaving us biting our nails at the sheer intensity of whether our beloved heroes will return and the surviving Avengers will survive their final showdown with Thanos.